 Big Ideas in Tight Spaces

 In April, 2017, PJ Morton released the CD Gumbo on his fledgling independent label, Morton Records to relatively little fanfare.
-Since it was first released, Morton’s refreshing songwriting and inspired performance on Gumbo has won over fans and critics alike, and the album is now nominated for two Grammy Awards.
+Since it was first released, Morton’s refreshing songwriting and inspired performance on Gumbo has won over fans and critics alike, and the album was nominated for two Grammy Awards.

 Morton said that previously he’d mostly written love songs.
 But on Gumbo, he explored a broader range of subjects – one inspired by the work of Marvin Gaye.
 Here, he tells Gwen about the power of Gaye’s 1971 hit record, What’s Going On.